maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 - **NOTES**
   - We read from a file by passing a slice of bytes to `fl.Read()`
-  - It returns the number of bytes that were read into the slice + error
+  - It returns the number of bytes that were read into the slice and error
   - Also need to handle `EOF` marker to stop reading the file
-- We could supply a function that returns values to `defer`
+- We could also supply a function that returns values to `defer`
   - But there is no way to read those values

 ```go